 In Torn by Cat Clarke, it's revealed that Tara used to be an extremely sweet, kind young girl untilwhen they were younger, Alice, then Tara's best friend, grew irritated with how she and Tara were the least popular girls in school and purposefully started to avoid her in an attempt to join in more with other kids.
 Of course, it backfired horribly.

-Harry Enfield's Kevin was a well-behaved, if hyperactive, boy until he turned thirteen, at which point his hormones kicked in and turned him into the teenage horror we all know and love.
+Harry Enfield and Chums's Kevin was a well-behaved, if hyperactive, boy until he turned thirteen, at which point his hormones kicked in and turned him into the teenage horror we all know and love.

 Beverly Hills 90210 character Valerie Malone, revealed during the civil rape suit she files against Noah by Steve.

 Law & Order: SVU episode "Swing", Elliot Stabler's interaction with his mother highly suggests that he was a sweet kid with a dream to become an architect.
 His mother even suggested that he's turned out like his father.

 In Kamen Rider Double's movie, Big Bad Katsumi Daido/Kamen Rider Eternal is described this way by his mother.
 He's an unusual case since he died and was brought back to life by Mom's research, which may have had some effect.
 However, as the Eternal Returnsprequel movie shows, the complete flip to evil happened when he and his fellow undead mercenaries tried to save Foundation X's psychic test subjects and failed after the Hope Spot.

 Doctor Who: The Master was apparently a sweet kid until he looked into the Vortex at age 8, and heard the drums.
 Then he slowly went batshit insane.